 - Bellwether selection: A few representative cases will go to trial first.
 These aren’t random—they’re picked to reflect the range of injuries and legal theories.
 The results help both sides gauge risk and push toward global resolution.

-No trial dates have been set yet, but the process is moving.
 Once those bellwether cases hit a courtroom—and juries start issuing verdicts—that’s when pressure ramps up on Bard to settle.

 What Should You Do If You Think You Have a Case?

 If a Bard PowerPort device left you with complications, don’t wait for the system to come knocking.
-Take action—and make it count.
+Bard PowerPort lawsuit individuals—those who have experienced injuries or complications after having a PowerPort implanted—should take action to determine their eligibility to file.

 1. Get Your Medical Records (All of Them)